-For a CCB claim to be effective, an applicant should:
+For a CCB claim to be effective, an individual should:

 Example: Residency details.

-If any of the information requirements are not met, the applicant will be contacted and asked to provide that information.
-If the applicant does not provide requested information affecting their:
+If any of the information requirements are not met, the individual will be contacted and asked to provide that information.
+If the individual does not provide requested information affecting their:

 Act reference: FA(Admin)Act section 41 Overview

 Individuals using approved services (1.1.A.90) are granted conditional entitlement once they:

 Entitlement is confirmed once the individual's entitlement for that year has been reconciled after the end of the financial year.

 Individuals will receive notification of details of the following payments:

 Notification will be sent providing details of the payment to the individual.

 An individual using approved services can select the more convenient of the following 2 payment options for CCB, changing between them at any time and as often as they wish: